-On September 29, 2023, the FDA published a proposed rule on LDTs in which the FDA proposes to end its historical policy of enforcement discretion for virtually all LDTs in five stages over a four-year period from the date FDA publishes a final rule.
-In Phase 1 (effective one-year post finalization), laboratories would be required to comply with medical device (adverse event) reporting and correction and removal reporting requirements.
-In Phase 2, (effective two years post-finalization), laboratories would be required to comply with all other device requirements (including registration and listing, labeling and investigational use exemptions), except for quality system and premarket review requirements.
-In Phase 3 (effective three years post-finalization), laboratories would be required to comply with quality system requirements (good manufacturing practices).
-In Phase 4 (effective three and a half years post-finalization, but not before October 1, 2027), laboratories would be required to comply with premarket review requirements for high-risk tests (i.e., tests subject to premarket approval requirements).
-Finally, in Phase 5 (effective four years post-finalization, but not before April 1, 2028), laboratories would be required to comply with premarket review requirements for moderate- and low-risk tests (i.e., tests subject to de novo or full
+On September 29, 2023, the FDA published a proposed rule on LDTs in which the FDA proposes to end its historical policy of enforcement discretion for virtually all LDTs in five stages over a four-year period from the date FDA publishes a final rule On April 29, 2024, the FDA announced a final rule on the regulation of Laboratory Developed Tests ("LDTs") which amends the FDA's regulations to make explicit that LDT's are devices under the Federal Food, Drug, and Cosmetic Act ("FD&C Act").
+The final rule was published on May 6, 2024.
+As part of that final rule, the FDA issued a policy to phase out, over the course of four years, its general enforcement discretion approach to LDTs and also issued targeted enforcement discretion policies for certain categories of LDTs.
+In Stage 1 (beginning on May 6, 2025) laboratories would be required to comply with medical device (adverse event) reporting, correction and removal reporting requirements, and quality system requirements regarding complaint files.
+In Stage 2 (beginning on May 6, 2026), laboratories would be required to comply with all other device regulatory requirements not covered during other stages of the phaseout policy (including registration and listing and labeling and investigational use exemptions), except for quality system and premarket review requirements other than complaint files.
+In Stage 3 (beginning on May 6, 2027), laboratories would be required to comply with quality system requirements (good manufacturing practices) other than complaint files which are addressed in Stage 1.
+However, for LDTs, the FDA stated that it generally will not expect compliance with quality system requirements other than design controls, purchasing controls, acceptance activities, CAPA, and records requirements.
+In Stage 4 (beginning on November 6, 2027), laboratories would be required to comply with premarket review requirements for high-risk tests (i.e., tests subject to premarket approval requirements).
+Finally, in Stage 5 (beginning on May 6, 2028), laboratories would be required to comply with premarket review requirements for moderate- and low-risk tests (i.e., tests that require premarket submissions).
+Among other targeted enforcement discretionary policies, the FDA is allowing currently marketed tests offered as LDTs that were first marketed before May 6, 2024 to stay on the market without requiring pre-market review and approval by the FDA.
+Similarly, the FDA will not require pre-market review and approval by the FDA for tests approved by the New York State Department of Health Clinical Laboratory Evaluation Program.